Eyimofe28/web102_prework/README.md

 ## Video Walkthrough

-A quick video walkthrough of da implemented features:  <a href="https://www.loom.com/share/68d2af2b1b6d4e89878d377c8dea6a42?sid=1212af7e-8392-47e9-86bc-9b8f42d99cf1" target="_blank">Click Me!</a>
+A quick video walkthrough of da implemented features:  <a href="https://www.loom.com/share/68d2af2b1b6d4e89878d377c8dea6a42?sid=1212af7e-8392-47e9-86bc-9b8f42d99cf1">Click Me!</a>

 <!-- Replace this with whatever GIF tool you used! -->
 GIF created with LOOM

 ## Notes
-Describe any challenges encountered while building the app.
+I encountered a few challenges while working on this project🤧...
+* [ ] Trying to use a CSS function for two different functionalities { the mistakes I made along the way turned out to be even better than my vision so yay :) }
+* [ ] Making the webpage responsive across different devices { was unable to make it responsive on smaller devices but I ain't giving up! }

 ## License